After the unveiling of the IL&FS crisis back in September 2018, the investor community has become very cautious about their investments.

 Side pocketing is a technique to safeguard investors in instruments that have exposure to risky assets.

-It is basically an accounting method that is used to separate illiquid investments from liquid and quality investment, in a debt portfolio.
+It is basically an accounting method that is used to separate illiquid investments from liquid and quality investments, in a debt portfolio.

 Whenever there is a case of rating downgrade for a bond that is held in the fund, the fund houses push the illiquid asset into a side pocket, and the existing holders receive a pro rata allocation in it.